theatlasroom/tidbits/languages/rust.md

 }
 ```

-* the `_` underscore and be used to ignore the type and value of a pattern
+* the `_` underscore can be used to ignore the type and value of a pattern
 ```
 // For Result<T, E>
 match something {